Montana Trans Camp 2!

 Is the campground accessible?

-The National Park Service lists the campground and toilets as ADA accessible.
+The National Park Service does NOT list the campground as ADA accessible.
 That said, it will depend on your needs.
 The camp setup you bring (tent, etc.) or request will also need to be accessible.
-The ground there is mostly flat and grassy.
-The trail at our campsite is hard dirt/gravel.
-If it has been rainy, the ground could be muddy.
-There will also be smoke around the campfires with smell that sticks to clothes, and noise including music, but we'll all try to be respectful.
-Please enter any accessibility needs in the applications and reach out with any questions!
+The ground there is mostly flat dirt, with some grassy areas and knolls.If it has been rainy, the ground could be muddy.
+There will also be smoke around the campfires with smell that sticks to clothes, and noise including music, but we'll all try to be respectful.Please enter any accessibility needs in the applications and reach out with any questions!
+I have videos of the campground I can share with those who need to further assess campground accessibility.

 What COVID precautions are taken?